Kidnapping of Katie Beers: Aftermath

 Esposito pleaded guilty to kidnapping on June 16, 1994, and was sentenced on July 27, 1994, to 15 years to life, a sentence he served at Sing Sing prison in Westchester County, New York.
-During Esposito's trial, Beers said he had raped her during her captivity.
+During Esposito's trial, Beers said he raped her during her captivity.
 Although he was not charged with this, the judge sentencing him agreed with her.
 Esposito was found dead in his cell of apparently natural causes on September 4, 2013, shortly after his fourth parole hearing in 20 years.

 Salvatore Inghilleri was convicted of two counts of sexual abuse and served 12 years for molesting Beers.
-During the investigation into the kidnapping, authorities discovered that Inghilleri had sexually abused the girl before she was abducted.
+During the investigation into the kidnapping, authorities discovered that Inghilleri sexually abused the girl before she was abducted.
 He was prosecuted additionally for those crimes.
 He died in prison in 2009.

-Shortly after her rescue, Beers was sent to live with foster parents in East Hampton, New York, due to the neglect and abuse the two children had experienced before the kidnapping.
-Beers was provided with anonymity and raised by her foster parents until adulthood.
-In January 2013, Beers spoke publicly for the first time about her ordeal and revealed that she was now married with two children and working in insurance.
+Shortly after her rescue, Beers was sent to live with foster parents in East Hampton, New York, due to the neglect and abuse the two children experienced before the kidnapping.
+Beers was given anonymity and raised by her foster parents until adulthood.
+In January 2013, Beers spoke publicly for the first time about her ordeal and revealed that she was married with two children and working in insurance.
 During the same month, she published a memoir about her ordeal.